 Affinity Dog Training

-We have a light hearted approach to the serious business of dog training – what we teach is useful and fun and our common-sense methods and down to earth attitude helps with any problem.
+We have a light hearted approach to the serious business of dog training – what we teach is useful and fun.
+Our common-sense methods, down to earth attitude- and our combined knowledge and experience- will help with any problem.

 * Training which is useful and practical but also fun.
 We teach owners how to teach their dogs how to walk nicely, how to wait, how to leave- it and so on- and we explain how to apply the exercises to real- life situations.
 This is what we teach in our classes, although, by request, we occasionally do one to one master-classes in people’s homes.